 - Place in an air tight container for up to 5 days.
 Before serving or packaging, add gold flakes to chocolate.
 Enjoy!

-1. Although it's not entirely the same, for this recipe, cake flour can be simulated by removing 4 tbsp of the AP flour and then replacing it with corn starch.
+1. Although it's not entirely the same, for this recipe, cake flour can be simulated by removing 4 tablespoon of the AP flour and then replacing it with corn starch.

 2. If using AP flour to substitute, make sure to sift several times so the dry ingredients are evenly dispersed.